Bug report #7376

-#3 Updated by John Sankey about 7 years ago
+#3 Updated by John Sankey over 8 years ago

 Larry, I've got a standard Apple desktop, standard Apple bus mouse plugged into a bus socket on the computer unit, also a standard Apple wireless keyboard.
 The mouse leftclick is mapped to "Primary Button" and the rightclick to "Secondary Button", the way Apple configures it.
 I haven't changed anything to do with the delete key on the keyboard, in fact I can't find anything in System Preferences that would let me.

 I confess I don't understand why neither unit has any issues with Apple software (or with Adobe Photoshop Elements) if it's a rogue driver.
 I'll try moving the mouse connection, and will read up on what holding shift key at login does, ditto for safe boot mode.

 #5 Updated by Larry Shaffer over 8 years ago

 Could you try one of the nightly builds of master branch for 10.6.8 and see if the issue is still present?